Written by Jonathan Munson, Executive Director

 While you’ve been reading this devotional, I imagine the Holy Spirit has nudged you about an area of your life where you need to become a “doer” of the Word and not just a “hearer.”

-Please don’t put it off any longer.
-Act on what the Lord is telling you.
+Don’t put it off any longer.
+Do what the Lord is telling you to do.

-And when you do, thank Him for the boy with special needs who taught his Dad about the parable of the pool.
+And when you obey the Lord, thank Him for the boy with special needs who taught his dad the parable of the pool.